danielgafni/website/www/content/blog/cloud-computing-eks-part-1/index.md

 - Have an auto-scaling Dagster deployment running on Kubernetes.
 Auto-scaling is important because we don't want to be paying for idle nodes, and we want to spin up a lot of them when processing large amounts of data.
 - Leverage cheap Spot instances for up to 90% costs reduction.
 Spot instances are much cheaper than on-demand instances, but are not reliable and can be shut down at any moment.
 Workloads using Spot instances should be fault-tolerant, which is usually achieved by techniques such as checkpointing and retries.
 - We need secure external access to this deployment.
-Beacuse OSS Dagster doesn't have built-in authentication, we will provide a Basic Auth wrapper for its Webserver.
+Because OSS Dagster doesn't have built-in authentication, we will provide a Basic Auth wrapper for its Webserver.
 This simple authentication layer can be later replaced by something more flexible (like OAUTH).
 - Have automatic Dagster Branch deployments for Pull Requests.
 Branch Deployments are incredibly useful for development and speedup software iteration cycles by an order of magnitude.

 We will be using various free & Open Source tools in order to satisfy the above requirements [^2]: